xerno/PHP-in-MySQL/README.md

 - source ./PATH/FUNCTION_NAME.sql

 ## Compatibility
-All functions are tested on MySQL 5.5 but may function in older versions too.
-If problems, please inform me.
+All functions are tested on MySQL 5.1 and 5.5, many functions are universal and can run without problems in another versions.
+If problems in any version major 5 or greater (MariaDB), please inform me.

 ## Same functions
 Many of php string functions are in the MySQL too, with same usage but with another name: